hpgross/ff1-pr-NES-rebalance/README.md

 TO DO

+- PRIORITY Change descriptions for Potion/Hi-Potion to reflect new healing rates
 - Attack/magic calculations closer to the original
 - Make Blind/Sleep worthwhile
 - Optionally disable sale of all healing items but Potion, Antidote, Gold Needle
 - Re-add monster scripts for their AI
+- Change ressurection prices at churches
+- Optionally change items in chests back to original contents

 Credits: